-- The units of the REIT scheme shall be listed on the stock exchange(s); - No units can be offered to the public unless offering document has been cleared by the stock exchange(s) and approved by the SECP;

-• The RMC shall hold a minimum 5% and the Strategic Investor, collectively or individually, shall hold a minimum 20% cent units of the REIT scheme in an account marked as blocked throughout the life of the REIT scheme until its winding up, and these units shall not be sold, transferred or encumbered;

-- The RMC, after the publication of three audited financial statements of the REIT scheme demonstrating acceptable performance, may apply to the Commission for the transfer of its holdings to a Strategic Investor; - In the case where there is more than one Strategic Investors, each one of them shall hold not less than 5% units of the REIT scheme at all times, provided that the Strategic Investor may, after five years of the launch of REIT scheme, transfer their holding of the REIT scheme to another Strategic Investor with the approval of the Commission; and - The par value of each unit shall be PKR 10.
+- The units of the REIT scheme shall be listed on the stock exchange(s); - No units can be offered to the public unless the offering document has been cleared by the stock exchange(s) and approved by the SECP; - RMC shall hold a minimum of 5%, and the Strategic Investor, collectively or individually, shall hold a minimum of 20% of the units of the REIT scheme in an account marked as blocked throughout the life of the REIT scheme until its winding up, and these units shall not be sold, transferred or encumbered; - The RMC, after the publication of three audited financial statements of the REIT scheme demonstrating acceptable performance, may apply to the Commission for the transfer of its holdings to a Strategic Investor; - In the case, there are more than one Strategic Investors, each one of them shall hold not less than 5% of the units of the REIT scheme at all times.
+Provided that the strategic investor may, after five years of the launch of REIT scheme, transfer their holding of the REIT scheme to another Strategic Investor with the approval of the Commission; and - The par value of each unit shall be PKR 10.